RapidAI/RapidLaTeXOCR/README.md

 ### TODO
 - [ ] Rewrite LaTeX-OCR GUI version based on `rapid_latex_ocr`
+- [ ] Add demo in the hugging face
 - [ ] Integrate other better models

 ### Use